bijeshos/learning-kubernetes/README.md

 # Kubernetes Examples

-This is a placeholder repository to keep a set of Kubernetes examples.
+This repository contains a set of Kubernetes examples.

-At the moment, only the skeleton version of the repo is committed.
-Examples would be committed soon.
+- statefull
+    - This directory contains examples of statefull application
+- stateless
+    - This directory contains examples of stateless application